Explore ScienceWorks' New Cave Exhibit

 Left: Installation of the Dark Sky display.
 Right: Friends of the Oregon Caves and Chateau at Monster Ball 2025.

-Subterranean Science isn’t just home to live creatures and minerals, it also houses a collection of taxidermy bats loaned to us by our kind neighbors at the Clark R. Bavin National Fish & Wildlife Forensic Laboratory, and a variety of local cave insect specimens on loan from Southern Oregon University’s Insect Collection.
+Subterranean Science isn’t just home to live creatures and minerals, it also houses a collection of taxidermy bats loaned to us by our kind neighbors at the Clark R. Bavin National Fish & Wildlife Forensic Laboratory; and a variety of local cave insect specimens on loan from Southern Oregon University’s Insect Collection.

 The finished taxidermy bat display, featuring native species loaned by the Clark R. Bavin Wildlife Forensics Laboratory.